-Convent of the Sacred Heart is New York City's oldest independent school for girls, educating students in Pre-K through 12.
-As part of an international network, we are committed to a set of principles shared by all Sacred Heart Schools.
-Known as the "Goals and Criteria", these principles articulate the core components of a Sacred Heart education and charge our community with a unified educational mission.
+Convent of the Sacred Heart is New York City's oldest independent school for girls.
+As an independent, Catholic school, educating students in Pre-K through 12, we are part of an international network of 160 schools.
+We are committed to a set of principles shared by all Sacred Heart Schools.
+Known as the "Goals and Criteria," these principles articulate the core components of a Sacred Heart education and charge our community with a unified educational mission.

-Lower School Associate Teacher Full Time Late August 2021
+Lower School Associate Teacher Beginning August 24, 2023

-The Lower School Associate Teacher Program is a two-year teacher-training program in one grade level designed for college graduates pursuing a career in teaching.
+The Lower School Associate Teacher Program is a two-year teacher-training program in one grade level designed for college graduates with a Bachelor’s degree who are pursuing a career in teaching.
 Associate Teachers have the option to apply for a third year in a different grade level.